-19. Section 2(1) provides that if an offender's agreement is necessary before they can become subject to any of the relevant disposals, then it is also necessary that they agree to become subject to an electronic monitoring requirement before it can be made.
+- 18. Section 2(1) provides that if a relevant person'sn offender's agreement is necessary before they can become subject to any of the relevant disposals listed in section 3(2), then it is also necessary that they agree to become subject to an electronic monitoring requirement before it can be made. - 19.
+Section 2(2) provides that an electronic monitoring requirement lasts for as long as an offender relevant person is subject to the related disposal.

-20. Section 2(2) provides that an electronic monitoring requirement lasts for as long as an offender is subject to the related disposal.
 It further provides that a court may vary or revoke an electronic monitoring requirement when the related disposal is being varied or revoked.